-On behalf of the Governing Body, I would like to take the opportunity to welcome you to our school website and provide you with an insight into the role of the Governing Body here at Bratton Primary School.
+On behalf of the Governing Body, I would like to take the opportunity to welcome you to our wonderful school and provide you with an insight into the role of the Governing Body here at Bratton Primary School.

 Chair of Governors